MicrosoftDocs/learn/learn-pr/azure/explore-fundamentals-kql/includes/2-query-basics.md

 Organizations often collect a wide range of data about IT resources and users.
-Querying data is powerful tool for working with and acting on data you collect.
+Querying data is a powerful tool for working with and acting on data you collect.

-Here, you'll learn about what a query is and what you can do using Kusto Query Language in Azure.
+Here, you'll learn about what a query is and what you can do using Kusto Query Language (KQL).

 ## What is a query?